 But in 1942, he began to have doubts.
 Disillusioned by Japan’s military defeat in the war, he questioned his support for his nation’s military aggression.

 When it came time to fight once more for reelection, he chose instead to withdraw his candidacy for the National Diet.

 Assassinated During A Live Political Debate In Tokyo

 By the time of Japan’s defeat in 1945, Inejiro Asanuma was ready to reenter politics — but this time from a new angle.
 He ran as a socialist.

 It was a dramatic pivot from the far right to the far left.
 Asanuma served as Japan’s Socialist Party chief secretary for 11 years, but when the party split into factions, he joined its right-wing element and served as mediator among members of the formerly united party.

-In 1959, he had visited China and referred to the United States as “the shared enemy of China and Japan.”
+In 1959, he visited China and referred to the United States as “the shared enemy of China and Japan.”
 He then disembarked from the plane home wearing a suit styled after Chairman Mao Zedong — a bold fashion choice at a time when Mao’s People’s Republic of China was not recognized as legitimate in Japan.

-So when Asanuma assumed the lectern in Hibiya Hall in front of 1,000 people on October 12, it was assumed that some of the crowd would have strong feelings on his candidacy.
+So when Asanuma assumed the lectern in Hibiya Hall in front of 1,000 people on Oct.
+12, 1960, it was assumed that some of the crowd would have strong feelings on his candidacy.

-Spectators were still shocked, though, when 17-year-old Otoya Yamaguchi rushed onto the stage with a traditional samurai sword and plunged it into the left side of the 61-year-old’s ribs:
+Spectators were still shocked, though, when 17-year-old Otoya Yamaguchi rushed onto the stage with a traditional samurai sword and plunged it into the left side of the 61-year-old’s ribs.